near-examples/rust-fungible-token/README.md

 Prerequisites
 =============

+If you are using Gitpod, you can skip this section!
+Your environment is already set up 🎉

 1. Make sure Rust is installed per the prerequisites in [`near-sdk-rs`](https://github.com/nearprotocol/near-sdk-rs)
 2. Make sure you have node.js installed (we like [asdf](https://github.com/asdf-vm/asdf) for this)
 3. Ensure `near-shell` is installed by running `near --version`.
 If not installed, install with: `npm install --global near-shell`